How to report a sexual assault incident

 - Counselling Services Centre (South Auckland) 09 277 9324

-Students at the University of Auckland have a number of options if they choose to disclose or report harmful sexual behaviour.
-You have the right to decide which of the below reporting options you wish to follow, if any.
+University of Auckland students have a number of options if they choose to disclose or report harmful sexual behaviour.
+You can decide which of the reporting options you wish to follow, if any.

 - Make a disclosure – tell the university about the incident to keep a record of but not take any formal action.